Events & Tours

 The Buffalo Bayou Park Cistern was one of the City of Houston’s first underground drinking-water reservoirs.
 Built in 1926, it provided decades of service until it was decommissioned.
 The 87,500-square-foot expanse includes 25-foot tall concrete columns set row upon row, hovering over two inches of water on the reservoir’s floor.
 Recognizing the significance of the highly unusual space, BBP repurposed the Cistern into a magnificent public space.
 In addition to tours highlighting the history and architecture of this unique industrial site, the Cistern houses periodic art installations.

-Carlos Cruz-Diez at the Cistern: Spatial Chromointerference on view from May 12, 2018 to January 13, 2019.
+Carlos Cruz-Diez at the Cistern: Spatial Chromointerference on view until January 13, 2019.
 Click here for the complete tour schedule and to purchase tickets.

 See Houston from a whole new angle by hopping aboard the Spirit of the Bayou, BBP’s pontoon boat.
 Cruise along our city’s historic waterway by purchasing tickets for various tours or chartering your own private tour!